-The following are some examples of our partnerships with philanthropy
+The following are some past examples of our partnerships with philanthropy

 Volunteer Generation Fund

-We are entering the 6th year of a federally funded partnership with Serve Washington, our state's commission for national and community service and the Volunteer Centers of Washington to expand volunteer centers across the state and to advocate for a plan to expand the impact of volunteer service in Washington State.
-The goals of the plan are to increase the number of people who volunteer, improve their volunteer experience, and help nonprofits do a better job of engaging volunteers, especially those with specialized and professional skills.
+For seven years Serve Washington, our state's commission for national and community service had a federal grant to expand volunteerism across the state.
+501 Commons worked with Serve Washington and the Volunteer Centers of Washington to increase the number of people who volunteer, improve their volunteer experience, and help nonprofits do a better job of engaging volunteers, especially those with specialized and professional skills.